 1.1.
 License Grant.
 Subject to the limitations of Section 2 (LIMITATIONS), LICENSOR grants LICENSEE a personal, non exclusive, non-sublicensable, non-transferable,copyright license to use the Software solely for LICENSEE’s internal use.

 1.2 Per-User.
-LICENSEE may engage in use of the Software only for the numbers of users for which LICENSEE has purchased a license.
+LICENSEE may engage in use of the Software only for the numbers of users for which LICENSEE has purchased a license, or otherwise authorized by LICENSOR.
 LICENSEE may substitute users at reasonable intervals.
 The Software may contain a license key that limits the number of users.

 2. LIMITATIONS